Skip to Main Content

 Alumnae or Public Researchers:

 Alumnae researchers and public patrons are welcome to the archives with prior arrangement with the archivist.
 Please note that access some collections or materials may be restricted at the discretion of the archivist, as Hood is a private institution.
+Decisions on restrictions are not made according to race, gender, ethnicity, or other attributes of the researchers, rather they are made solely on restrictions made to the collections or objects.

 Remote Research: